andyatkinson/andyatkinson.github.io/_posts/2026-08-01-postgresql-18-uuidv7.md

 WHERE NOT blocked_locks.granted;
 ```

 If we find them, we could cancel them to create a window to run our `alter table`.
 Hopefully they can be retried.
 ```sql
 SELECT pg_cancel_backend(blocking_pid);
 ```

-Fortunately I was able to avoid cancelling any queries using the looping retry function above.
+We'd likely want to stack up our `alter table` immediately after.
+I didn't end up needing to do this.

+With all of the tables modified, what did our results look like?

 ## What kinds of improvements did we see?
+I began going through each table looking for the effect.
+For many of the tables, there wasn't an obvious reduction in insert latency.

-I picked 5 tables where insert latency decreased significantly.
-The improvements were 8x, 9x, 20x, 23x, and 63x!
+However, I picked 5 tables where insert latency decreased significantly and the graphs were quite fun to see.
+The improvements in these cases were 8x, 9x, 20x, 23x, and 63x!

-Below shows the tables for the 63x, 20x, and 9x reductions.
+The tables with the 63x, 20x, and 9x reductions are shown below.
 <table class="styled-table">
   <thead>
     <tr>